 The craze is reminiscent of the 'happy slapping' trend in the early 2000s, when some teenagers filmed others punching and slapping victims and then shared them on their mobile phones.

 Before social media, rumours of fights may have spread across a school year group, or maybe even a whole school, but now, more people can become involved more quickly.
 And it can help people plan and organise these sort of ‘events’ or activities.

 ‘Social media is changing things,’ acknowledged Colin James, founder of charity Gangs Unite in The Daily Telegraph.
 ‘It used to be word of mouth but now when people talk about it on social media it attracts so many others.’

 If your child has shared the footage

 Let your child know the dangers of sharing footage of fights online.
 It's easy to get caught up in the excitement of an incident, but encourage your child to think before they share news of planned fights, or images of ones that have already taken place.
 As well as encouraging people to join in violent situations, potential future employers or university applications officers would not look favourably on a young person who had shared those images online.

 What If your child has been involved?

-- If you find out your child has been involved in a fight, the first thing you’ll worry about is whether they’re physically OK.
-After you’ve established that, you’ll need to have a serious conversation with them about why they got into a fight.
-Try not to seem too accusatory, or upset, as this may prevent them from opening up to you.
-As always, making sure all lines of communication are kept open is a priority with this kind of issue.
+If you find out your child has been in a fight, the first thing you’ll worry about is whether they’re safe.
+After you’ve established that, have a serious conversation with them about why they joined in and the consequences of being involved.